DenTelezhkin/DTTableViewManager/README.md

 import DTModelStorage
 ```

 The core object of a framework is `DTTableViewManager`.
-Declare your class as 'DTTableViewManageable', and it will be automatically injected with `manager` property, that will hold an instance of `DTTableViewManager`.
+Declare your class as `DTTableViewManageable`, and it will be automatically injected with `manager` property, that will hold an instance of `DTTableViewManager`.

 First, call `startManagingWithDelegate:` to initiate UITableView management.
 Make sure your UITableView outlet is wired to your class.